openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menuitem.md

 public func onChange(callback: (Bool) -> Unit): This
 ```

 **Function:** Triggered when the selected state changes.
-The onChange event is only triggered when the state changes due to manual interaction.
+The onChange event is only triggered when manually triggered and the MenuItem state changes.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full